Volunteering in Our Schools

 If you have a valid TB test within the past 60 days, you may provide a valid copy showing proof.

 The following option is available to complete LiveScan fingerprinting:

 143 E Rowland St.

 Covina, CA 91723

-Note: All applicant fees will be charged and collected at the time of the LiveScan appointment.
+Note: All applicant fees will be charged and collected during the LiveScan appointment.

-Print the following form and take it to your appointment filled out:
+Print the following form and take it to your appointment:

 Request for LiveScan Service